Biggest Weekend: First Aid Kit praise Swedish rape law

 “First time we played Glastonbury for example, we played a big stage and very sad slow songs," added Johanna.

-“But I feel like our kind if our music has been embraced here in the UK.
+“But I feel like our kind of our music has been embraced here in the UK.
 There’s a lot of love for it."

 Follow us on Facebook, on Twitter @BBCNewsEnts, or on Instagram at bbcnewsents.
 If you have a story suggestion email entertainment.news@bbc.co.uk.